edleebinj/graphwar-generator/README.md

 open graphwar
 1.run main.py
 2.wait for the libraries to load
-3.click the center of the plane
+3.click the bottom-left corner of  the plane
 4.click the top-right corner of the plane
 5.click yourself
 6.click the points you want to hit